grafana/k6-docs/src/data/markdown/docs/01 guides/02 Using k6/05 Options.md

 configured on the OS level in order for k6 to be able to use them.
 Also IPv4 CIDRs with more than 2 IPs don't include the first and last IP as they are reserved for referring to the network itself and the broadcast address respectively.

+This option can be used for splitting the network traffic from k6 between multiple network cards, thus potentially increasing the available network throughput.
+For example, if you have 2 NICs, you can run k6 with `--local-ips="<IP-from-first-NIC-1>,<IP-from-first-NIC-2>"` to balance the traffic equally between them - half of the VUs will use the first IP and the other half will use the second.
+This can scale to any number of NICs, and you can repeat some local IPs to give them more traffic.
+For example, `--local-ips="<IP1>,<IP2>,<IP3>,<IP3>"` will split VUs between 3 different source IPs in a 25%:25%:50% ratio.

 Available in the `k6 run` command.